If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 This means you need to make sure you have a strategy in place not only for producing amazing content but also for getting it to your target audience.

-A trend in 2018 involves different distribution channels: they’re blending together, with paid, owned, and earned channels converging.
+A trend involves different distribution channels: they’re blending together, with paid, owned, and earned channels converging.

 Apparent “earned” channels like social media are growing in their paid elements, and “owned” channels like blogs are requiring you to “earn” traffic like never before.